antvis/G2Plot/docs/manual/plot-api.en.md

 plot.destroy();
 ```

 Destroy the entire canvas completely, recycle all resources, and keep only the DOM container.
 It is usually called when the component is destroyed.
-After the chart is destroyed, it cannot be used again.
+After the plot is destroyed, it cannot be used again.

 ### 7. on